Financial support for the church

 Members and adherents of the Church of Scotland provide most of its income through their giving to their local congregation.

 Balfron Church goers may give by placing a donation in the plate which is circulated through the congregation during the service.
-This is known as 'The offering'.
+This is known as 'The offering' others choose to give by Standing Order through their bank.
 The value of a gift can be enhanced by Gift Aid, and some church members choose to place their donation in a special envelope for this purpose.

 Occassionally, special collections are held.
 These may be 'Retiring Collections', where the donations are received at the exit from the church.